MartinPyka/Parametric-Anatomical-Modeling/README.md

 1. Download the latest official release ([a complete list can be found here](https://bitbucket.org/rub-hippo/parametric-anatomical-modeling/downloads)) or get a snapshot of [this GIT repository](https://bitbucket.org/rub-hippo/parametric-anatomical-modeling/src)

-2. Install PAM as Add-On in Blender ([how to install an Add-On](http://wiki.blender.org/index.php/Doc:2.6/Manual/Extensions/Python/Add-Ons)).
-If you downloaded the ZIP-file, you can directly select the ZIP-file in Blender to install the Add-On.
+2. Install the pam-folder as Add-On in Blender ([how to install an Add-On](http://wiki.blender.org/index.php/Doc:2.6/Manual/Extensions/Python/Add-Ons)).
+You can, for example, copy the pam-folder into the 2.X/scripts/addon-folder of your Blender version.
+If you downloaded the ZIP-file, you must only install the pam-folder as addon for Blender

+3. In Blender, go to preferences - addons, search for PAM and activate it (optionally click on 'Save Preferences')

-3. In the 3d view a new panel should appear on the left side, called "PAM".
+4. In the 3d view a new panel should appear on the left side, called "PAM".
 This panel contains function to load and save connectivity data and to visualize them.

 Usage